puppetlabs/puppetdb/documentation/api/query/v4/environments.markdown

 [events]: ./events.html
 [resources]: ./resources.html

 Environments are semi-isolated groups of nodes managed by Puppet.
-Nodes are assigned to environments by their own configuration, or by the puppet master's external node classifier.
+Nodes are assigned to environments by their own configuration, or by the Puppet master's external node classifier.

 When PuppetDB collects info about a node, it keeps track of the environment the node is assigned to.
 PuppetDB also keeps a list of environments it has seen.
 You can query this list by making an HTTP request to the `/environments` endpoint.